Teach English in Japan

 Do schools in Japan accept Online TEFL/TESOL certificates?

 While some have a preference for TEFL/TESOL certificates completed in-class, most schools do accept TEFL/TESOL certificates completed online.
-Read more about our online TEFL/TESOL course options.
+TravelBud’s online TEFL/TESOL course is perfect if you’re looking for an internationally accredited and interactive course which is tailored specifically to Japan.

 Having an in-class TESOL certificate will certainly strengthen your job application though, particularly with schools in our network as they tend to have high standards and more sought of working conditions for English teachers.